 How Much to Buy?

-Insurance Benefits Team offers life insurance, but it’s hard to know how much to buy.
+IBT Consulting offers life insurance, but it’s hard to know how much to buy.
 Many people decide based on an income replacement calculation, between 5 and 10 times the amount of your current income.

 Why Purchase Now?